unni-krishnan-95/copy/_posts/2016-11-7-ncl-network-analysis1.md

 <a href="/images/ncl-http1-2.png"><img src="/images/ncl-http1-2.png"></a>

-Go ahead and save that image to the root directory, and let's run the __md5sum__ command against the image to the get MD5 Hash.
+Go ahead and save that image to the root directory.
+Then we can run the __md5sum__ command in our CLI against the image - this will return the images MD5 Hash.

 ```console
 root@kali:~# ls